 First delivery of the A321XLR

-Air reports that it is proud to be the first in the world to operate the A321XLR, powered by innovative Pratt & Whitney GTF engines.
+reports that it is proud to be the first in the world to operate the , powered by innovative engines.
 This represents a significant expansion of its already exclusively Airbus fleet.
-Its new A321XLR fleet is designed to not only extend its range but also enhance the passenger experience with its redesigned Airspace .
+Its new fleet is designed to not only extend its range but also enhance the passenger experience with its redesigned cabin.

-The unveiled that Air’s A321XLRs are equipped with a new Airspace featuring an innovative lighting system.
-This is designed to create a perfect environment for different phases of the flight—from boarding and dining to relaxing and sleeping.
-The 239 seats in a single-class configuration, elevating the passenger experience to a new level.
+The airlines unveiled that Wizz ‘s A321XLRs are equipped with a new cabin featuring an innovative lighting system.
+This technology is designed to create a perfect environment for different phases of the flight—from boarding and dining to relaxing and sleeping.
+The cabin 239 seats in a single-class configuration, elevating the passenger experience to a new level.

 More environmentally friendly flights